scitran/client/Authentication.md

-We create a Matlab scitran object to interact with the database
+We create a Matlab scitran object to interact with the database with the scitran function

     st = scitran(name, varargin)

-The first time you run scitran for a site name, you will be queried for the site URL and the API Key.
+The first time you run scitran for a site, you will be asked for the site URL and your API Key.
 This information will be stored on your computer for future reference.

 ### An example